SmallMunich/nutonomy_pointpillars/README.md

 [KITTI dataset](http://www.cvlibs.net/datasets/kitti/) by making the minimum required changes from the preexisting open source codebase [SECOND](https://github.com/traveller59/second.pytorch).

-Meanwhile, This part of the code also refers to the open source k0suke-murakami (https://github.com/k0suke-murakami/train_point_pillars)codethis code.
+Meanwhile, This part of the code also refers to the open source k0suke-murakami (https://github.com/k0suke-murakami/train_point_pillars) this code.

 This is not an official nuTonomy codebase, but it can be used to match the published PointPillars results.